TurtleP/TurtleP.github.io-old2/LovePotion/wiki/api/graphics.md

 | [getViewport](https://love2d.org/wiki/Quad:getViewport)                   | Gets the current viewport of this Quad                                         |       |
 | [setViewport](https://love2d.org/wiki/Quad:setViewport)                   | Sets the texture coordinates according to a viewport                           |       |

+!> On Nintendo 3DS, Text and Font objects (via `love.graphics.print`) have a limit of 512 characters that can be printed at one time.
+This is due to the tight limitations on the console.

 ### Text

 <b></i>